Nineteenth Street Theatre

 527 N. 19th Street,

-The Nineteenth Street Theatre opened September 17, 1928 with 1,000 seats the silent movie “The Sawdust Paradise”.
-The theatre was designed by the Philadelphia firm of Thalheimer & Weitz.
+The Nineteenth Street Theatre opened September 17, 1928 with 1,000 seats and the silent movie (with Western Electric recorded sound effects & musical score) “The Sawdust Paradise” starring Esther Ralston.
+The theatre was designed by the Philadelphia architectural firm of Thalheimer & Weitz.
 The Moller Deluxe pipe organ is still played today.
 The interior walls were painted green with gold and silver accents.
 The auditorium now seats 501.

 Since the summer of 1957, the Civic Theatre of Allentown has owned the building and presented plays.
 The theatre has also served as Allentown’s art house movie theatre for several decades.